ArdentLabs/bootcamp-fall-2017/week1/README.md

 All of the development tools that we'll be using will be command-line based.
 Thus, using the command line will be an integral part of the course.
 The commands that I'll be going over this week assumes that you're on a Linux or Mac machine.
 Instructors will be primarily using Mac for development, so it's highly recommended that you acquire a Mac.

  > Note: Windows does things a little differently.
 For this reason, you might have trouble following along with the notes.
 Again, I recommend using either Mac or Linux for development.
 Alternatively, you can have a Linux environment on Windows through the [Bash on Windows](https://msdn.microsoft.com/en-us/commandline/wsl/about) project.
-If you're stuck on Windows and Bash on Windows isn't working out for you, as a last resort, [create a virtual machine that runs Ubuntu](https://linus.nci.nih.gov/bdge/installUbuntu.html).
+If Bash on Windows isn't working out for you, as a last resort, [create a virtual machine that runs Ubuntu](https://linus.nci.nih.gov/bdge/installUbuntu.html).

 ### Working in the command line
 ```